AFA Competence and Assessment

 - attained the Unit Standard Sets contained in the National Certificate in Financial Services (Financial Advice) (Level 5) that are relevant to the financial adviser services they provide, or

-- hold an alternative qualification or industry designation listed in the Code as being an acceptable alternative to a particular Unit Standard Set.
+- where relevant, hold an alternative qualification or industry designation listed in the Code as being an acceptable alternative to a particular Unit Standard Set.
 These are listed in the Competence Alternatives Schedule in the Code.
-See further information below about the eligibility sunset.

 All advisers seeking authorisation must complete Standard Set B which demonstrates knowledge of the Code and other relevant law including the Financial Advisers Act 2008 and consumer protection law.